karlospn/mytechramblings-site-source-code/content/posts/check-nugets-packages-for-security-vulnerabilities-on-you-cicd-pipeline.md

 ---
-title: "How to easily check on your CI/CD pipeline if your app contains a NuGet package with a security vulnerability"
+title: "How to easily check on your CI/CD pipelines if your app has a NuGet package with a security vulnerability"
 date: 2022-08-06T17:06:21+02:00
 tags: ["devops", "dotnet", "nuget"]
-description: "ToDo"
+description: "Almost every dotnet application contains dozens of NuGet dependencies, and those dependencies may have their own dependencies, and so on and so forth.
+What if any of those dependencies you're using contains a security vulnerability?
+You can check on your CI/CD pipeline for any known NuGet vulnerability with just a couple of lines of bash script."
 draft: true
 ---

 > **Just show me the code**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/check-nuget-packages-for-security-vulnerabilities).

-Almost every dotnet application contains a few NuGet dependencies, and those dependencies may have their own dependencies, and so on and so forth.
+Almost every dotnet application contains dozens of NuGet dependencies, and those dependencies may have their own dependencies, and so on and so forth.
-That means that your application ends up depending on dozens of dependencies.
+That means that your application ends up depending on hundreds of external dependencies.

 What if any of those dependencies you're using are vulnerable?
 That could pose a risk of a supply chain attack.
 What is software supply chain attack?
 It is an upstream vulnerability in one of your dependencies that can be fatal, making your app vulnerable to a potential compromise.

-If you don't live under a rock, then you've likely heard about last year Log4j vulnerability, this was a software supply chain vulnerability in which having the popular Java logging framework installed on your app could compromise your business.

-The term software supply chain is used to refer to everything that goes into your software and where it comes from.
+The term supply chain is used to refer to everything that goes into your software and where it comes from.
 It is the dependencies and properties of your dependencies that your software supply chain depends on.
 A dependency can be code, binaries, or other components, and where they come from, such as a repository or package manager.

-One of the most important things you can do to protect your supply chain is to patch your vulnerable dependencies and keep track of the outdated ones.
+If you don't live under a rock, then you've likely heard about last year Log4j vulnerability, this was a software supply chain vulnerability in which having the popular Java logging framework installed on your app could compromise your business.

 There are quite a few well-known tools that will allow you to scan you app for vulnerable dependencies, and if your project is hosted on GitHub you can leverage GitHub Security to find vulnerable dependencies and Dependabot will fix them by opening up a pull request against your codebase.

-If you don't use any tool for scanning your dependencies right now, you should know that the dotnet CLI has a NuGet dependency scan feature ready to use.
+If you don't use any tool for scanning your vulnerable dependencies right now, you should know that the **dotnet CLI is capable of doing it without any external tool.**.

 # **How to use the .NET CLI to check if your app has any vulnerable NuGet dependency**

-You can list any known vulnerabilities in your NuGet dependencies within your application with the `dotnet list package --vulnerable` command.
+Within your application you can list any known vulnerabilities in your dependencies using the `dotnet list package --vulnerable` command.

 This command gets the security information from the centralized GitHub Advisory Database.
 This database provides two main listings of vulnerabilities:

 - A CVE is Common Vulnerabilities and Exposures.
 This is a list of publicly disclosed computer security flaws.
 - A GHSA is a GitHub Security Advisory.
 GitHub is a CVE Numbering Authority (CNA) and is authorized to assign CVE identification numbers.

-To scan for vulnerabilities within your projects using the dotnet CLI you'll need to have installed the **.NET SDK version 5.0.200** (or higher).
+To use this feature you'll need to have installed the **.NET SDK version 5.0.200** (or higher).

-The `dotnet list package --vulnerable` command only works with projects that are using the ``PackageReference `` format, you won't be able to use it if your project still uses the ``packages.config`` format.
+The `dotnet list package --vulnerable` command only works with projects that are using the `PackageReference` format, you won't be able to use it if your project still uses the `packages.config` format.

-Let me show you an example, I have built an N-Layer application that has a few NuGet vulnerabilities, and here's how the output of the ``dotnet list package --vulnerable`` command  looks like:
+Let me show you an example.
+I have built a .NET5 N-Layer application that has a few NuGet vulnerabilities, and here's how the output of the ``dotnet list package --vulnerable`` command  looks like:

 ```bash
 The following sources were used: